Particle exchange statistics beyond fermions and bosons

 \paragraph{Basic formalism} We first present our second quantization formulation of parastatistics.
-This formulation only realizes a subfamily of parastatistics defined by the first quantization approach presented above, but the payoff is that it automatically guarantees the fundamental requirement of spatial locality, which is not ensured by the first quantization formulation~\footnote{It is hard to guarantee locality in the first quantization formulation, and without locality such theories are unable to be realized as elementary particles or as emergent quasiparticle excitations in locally interacting systems.
-Part of the difficulty comes from the fact that locality puts stringent restrictions on the representation of $S_n$ realized by $\{R_{j,j+1}\}^{n-1}_{j=1}$.
-For example, a necessary condition for locality is the cluster law introduced in some earlier works~\cite{hartle1969,Taylor1970a}~(their first quantization formulation of parastatistics is slightly different from ours presented above but closely related, and the cluster law applies to our formulation as well).
-But the cluster law is only a necessary condition, it is far from clear that it is sufficient~(indeed, we suspect it is not). }.
-In this formulation, each type of parastatistics is labeled by a four-index tensor $R^{\labeli\labelj}_{\labelk\labell}$~(where $1\leq \labeli,\labelj,\labelk,\labell\leq m$, $m\in \mathbb{Z}$) satisfying the two tensor equations
+This formulation only realizes a subfamily of the parastatistics defined by the first quantization approach presented above, but the payoff is that it automatically guarantees the fundamental requirement of spatial locality, which is not ensured by the first quantization formulation~\footnote{It is hard to guarantee locality in the first quantization formulation, and without locality such theories are hard to be realized as elementary particles or as emergent quasiparticle excitations in locally interacting systems.
+Note that it is exactly for this reason that the Doplicher-Haag-Roberts~(DHR) no-go theorem~\cite{doplicher1971local,*doplicher1974local} does not apply to the first quantization formulation, since the former takes locality as a fundamental assumption, while the latter does not have locality built-in.
+See Sec.~\ref{SI:relation_first_quantization} in the SI for the relation between the first and second quantization formulation of parastatistics in this paper. }.
+In this formulation, each type of parastatistics is labeled by a four-index tensor $R^{ab}_{cd}$~(where $1\leq a,b,c,d\leq m$, $m\in \mathbb{Z}$) satisfying

-where $R^{\labeli\labelj}_{\labelk\labell}=\!\! $, and throughout this paper we use tensor graphical notation where open indices are identified on both sides of the equation and contracted indices are summed over, and a line segment represents a Kronecker $\delta$ function.
+where $R^{ab}_{cd}=\!\! $, and throughout this paper we use tensor graphical notation where open indices are identified on both sides of the equation and contracted indices are summed over, and a line segment represents a Kronecker $\delta$ function.
 These two equations are reminiscent of Eq.~\eqref{eq:SNbraidrelations}, and we describe their precise relation in the Supplementary Information~(SI)~\cite{Suppl}.
-The second equation in Eq.~\eqref{eq:YBE} is known in the literature as the constant Yang-Baxter equation~(YBE)~(whose solutions are called $R$-matrices), which appears in diverse areas of mathematical physics~\cite{Jimbo1990bookreprint,Turaev1988,Majid1990}.
-In Tab.~\ref{tab:Hilbert_series} we present some basic examples of $R$-matrices, and it can be checked by straightforward computation that they satisfy Eq.~\eqref{eq:YBE}.
+The second equation in Eq.~\eqref{eq:YBE} is known in the literature as the constant Yang-Baxter equation~(YBE)~\cite{Turaev1988,Majid1990,etingof1999set}, whose solutions are called $R$-matrices.
+In Tab.~\ref{tab:Hilbert_series} we present some basic examples of $R$-matrices, and one can check by straightforward computation that they satisfy Eq.~\eqref{eq:YBE}.